jamiedraws/SASS/Layout.md

     }
 }
 ```
-### Forwarding the Origin Component to Inherit all Origin Members and Cascade Members
+### Forwarding the Origin Layout to Inherit all Origin Members and Cascade Members
 On the other hand, inheritance is ideal when you only need to modify the base rules using a modifier mixin.
 This approach is no different than if you were to define a base mixin on the same partial file.
 When the layout is applied to an interface, all of the inherited members can be accessed along with the new *sidebar* member.

 ```scss